Glossary

 Expenses

 Decreases in economic resources or assets resulting from activities undertaken to generate revenue.
-Expenses decrease Equity.
+Expenses decrease equity.

-Extensible Mark-up Language (XML)
+Extensible Language (XML)

 Extranet